Population Of South Island Of New Zealand

 The South Island's rugged terrain and diverse climate have played a crucial role in shaping its population distribution.
 The Southern Alps, which run the length of the island, create a natural barrier that limits settlement and development.
 The West Coast, with its high rainfall and dense forests, is also sparsely populated.
 In contrast, the Canterbury Plains, with their fertile soils and relatively flat terrain, are home to a large proportion of the South Island's population.

 Environmental factors, such as access to water, climate suitability for agriculture, and the risk of natural disasters, have also influenced population distribution.
-Areas with reliable water sources and a mild climate, such as the Nelson region, have attracted a larger population than areas with limited water or a harsh climate.
+Plus, areas with reliable water sources and a mild climate, such as the Nelson region, have attracted a larger population than areas with limited water or a harsh climate.
 The risk of earthquakes, floods, and landslides has also been a factor in determining where people choose to live.

 Economic Drivers and Employment Opportunities